jannis-kiriasis/digibooking/README.md

 ### Imagery

 I liked the idea of using illustrations.
 I was able to find a set of illustrations that fit perfectly.
 Each image used recalls the content of the section.
-There is a very good connections between the images and the text especially noticiable on the services page.
-All the illustrations used come from [Freepik](https://www.freepik.com/home).
+There is a very good connection between the images and the text especially noticeable on the services page.
+All the illustrations come from [Freepik](https://www.freepik.com/home).

-I've used Webp images where possible which is one of the lighest image format.
+I've used Webp images where possible which is one of the lightest image formats.
 Nowadays, [Wepb is supported by all the major browsers](https://developers.google.com/speed/webp/faq), with [Safari being the last main browser that started supporting webp in 2020](https://caniuse.com/webp) with the release of Safari 14.

-I've also used png image where I needed to have a transparent background and svg files for icones to keep them lightweight and pixel perfect.
+I've also used png images where I needed to have a transparent background and SVG files for icons to keep them lightweight and pixel perfect.

 ## Accessibility

-As mentioned above, all the font colors passed a contrast test.
+As mentioned above, all the font colours passed a contrast test.
 During the testing phase, the white fonts on the orange backgrounds (only used to style buttons) resulted low in contrast ratio.
 One suggestion provided by [Webiam.org](https://webiam.org/) was to bold the text.
 Doing so gave me a minimum score of WCAG AA for the white fonts on orange background.
 The rest of the website (which makes the remaining 99%) achieves a score of WCAG AAA.

-I've also used alt tags to describe images and aria labels to descrive links and images used as background images.
+I've also used alt tags to describe images and aria labels to describe links and images used as background images.
-The pages have been clearly structured usign semantic HTML markup.
+The pages have been structured using semantic HTML markup.

 I've also tested the website's accessibility on [webaccessibility.com](https://www.webaccessibility.com/).